CimeM/CimeM.github.io/_posts/2016-07-04-drawing-app-tutorial.markdown

 MARK: Run the app and try clicking the buttons on the bottom.
 The color button will let you select random color every time it is pressed.

-Congratulations!
-Your MVP drawing app is finished!
+### Congratulations!
+Your MVP Drawing app is finished!

 If you are having trouble with this tutorial, you can always clone the code from my repo here:

 [Github-DrawingAppTutorial](https://github.com/CimeM/DrawingAppTutorial)